kroniidvul/bumble-bot/README.md

 # bumble-bot
-This is bot to automate swiping in Bumble.
+This is a bot to automate swiping in Bumble.

 Before running the code, install Chromedriver. https://chromedriver.chromium.org/